 The health insurance dilemma: How companies can tackle rising costs and keep benefits affordable for employees.

 The pressure to control health insurance costs, while keeping costs affordable for employees, is intensifying for benefits managers.
-Average annual premiums for both single and family coverage climbed 7% in 2023 ― a big jump from 2022 when there was no statistically significant increase.1
+The average annual premium for single coverage increased by 6% and the average family premium increased by 7% in 2024.1

 What’s causing the jump in costs, and will it continue?

-Many factors are and will continue impacting unit costs in health care, which drive higher health benefit costs, including:
+Many factors—such as health care labor shortages and increased benefit utilization post-pandemic—will continue impacting unit costs in health care, which drive higher benefit costs.

 Inflation also affects employees’ ability to afford health care, which can force them to pick and choose among necessities like rent, mortgage payments, groceries, gasoline, and health needs.
-Low-income workers are more likely to delay care,4 which can increase future health care costs.
-Skipped treatments can worsen conditions.
+In fact, one in four adults say that in the past 12 months they have skipped or postponed getting health care they needed because of the cost.4 Skipped treatments can worsen conditions.
 Missed checkups can mean late diagnoses of critical illnesses.
 Both issues can result in expensive treatments that may have been avoided.

 What to consider when evaluating health plan options

-All of the factors impacting unit costs in health care create price unpredictability and ambiguity for employers and employees.
-Increasing predictability with a health plan offering cost clarity may lower unit costs and the company and members may find opportunities to save.
+All the factors impacting unit costs in health care create price unpredictability and ambiguity for employers and employees.
+Increasing predictability with a health plan offering cost clarity may lower unit costs, and the company and members may find opportunities to save.

-By searching for a health condition or need on the mobile app or website, Surest members can see a choice of care options (health care professionals and sites of care) with prices (copays) clearly listed.
-Prices are lower for providers evaluated as high value based on quality, efficiency, and overall effectiveness of care.
+By searching for a health condition or need on the mobile app or website, Surest members can see a choice of care options (health care professionals and sites of care) with copay prices clearly listed.
+Prices are lower for providers evaluated as high value based on historical effectiveness and cost efficiency.
 When members make informed decisions, they may find opportunities to save.
 And when members have opportunities to save, employers can save as well.

 How the Surest plan can save money for employers and members

 What’s driving the savings?
 Members are making good care decisions.
-Fewer than 8 out of 100 members use the least efficient providers.8 And these quality providers are likely to recommend more efficient treatment paths.
+Surest members chose high-value providers 17% more compared to those with traditional plans.8 And these quality providers are likely to recommend more efficient treatment paths.

 In addition to provider choice, the place of service significantly impacts the costs.
-Surest data show a shift in sites and types of care resulting in lower costs.
+Surest data show a shift in sites and types of care resulting in lower costs:8

 Why costs are so unpredictable